tocco934/aws-foundry-ssl/README.md

   - **Assign IPv6**: Choose a single subnet, then Edit subnet settings.
 Turn on `Enable auto-assign IPv6 address`.
 You likely also want to change `Hostname type` from `IP name` to `Resource name`.
 Also make this change for each of your subnets in the VPC
 - **Route Tables**: Add a new route for `::/0`, pointed to your Internet Gateway (use the `0.0.0.0/0` entry for reference)

+Then deploy Foundry using this script.
+It should be assigned both an IPv4 and IPv6 address.
+However, the IPv6 address won't be routed until you manually configure its `AAAA` DNS record.

-### Domain AAAA Records
+### Domain AAAA IPv6 Record

-Next, we need to add an AAAA record to the hosted zone.
+After Foundry is deployed, you need to add an `AAAA` record to the hosted zone to enable IPv6 routing.
+Find the hosted zone in Route 53, then add a new `AAAA` record for Foundry, matching the `A` record/s.
+Specify the target as the EC2's IPv6 addresss.

 Right now there's no (easy) way to get the IPv6 address of an EC2 instance in a CloudFormation script (see [this GitHub issue](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/916) for the complete silence from Amazon).
-Thus there's no easy way to set the `AAAA` record using CloudFormation.
-Adding a whole Python lambda _just_ to get an IPv6 address, while impressive in execution, is a tremendous hack and not something I'd like to implement.
+Thus we can't automatically set the `AAAA` record using CloudFormation without hackery.
+Adding a whole Python lambda _just_ to get an EC2's IPv6 address, while very impressive in execution, is not something I'd like to implement.

-Once you enable IPv6, you'll also need to add the IPv6 `AAAA` records to your Route 53 zone/s for Foundry manually.
-Add a new AAAA record for eg. `foundry.mydomain.com` with the EC2's IPv6 address set.
+It may be that I end up removing the `A` and `AAAA` record settings in CloudFormation and rely on the upsert behaviour from the `systemd` timer's script to do it for us.

 ### Uplifting an Existing Deploy

-If you've already deployed Foundry, edit the EC2 Security Group to add `::/0` for the HTTP, HTTPS, and custom IP ranges in the Inbound rules.
-Then check the EC2's Network settings and auto-assign an IPv6 IP to it.
+If you've already deployed Foundry, it's possible to uplift it to IPv6.
+After editing your subnet, also edit the EC2 Security Group's Incoming rules to add `::/0` for the HTTP, HTTPS, and custom IP ranges in the Inbound rules.
+Then check the EC2's Network settings and auto-assign an IPv6 address to it.

 ### IPv6 Only